 | Store and manage institutional planning documents | Academic management system |

-during any platform demo, ask specifically how the academic management system syncs with your LMS, how grades flow back, and what happens when records conflict between both systems.
+Most institutions need both.
+The question is whether they integrate cleanly — enrollment data syncs, grades flow back, and there's no manual export/import between systems.
+During any platform demo, ask specifically how the academic management system syncs with your LMS, how grades flow back, and what happens when records conflict between both systems.
 This is where clean-looking integrations break down in practice.

 For a detailed look at how an integrated ERP handles these workflows, see how Clast ERP transforms educational management systems.